 This one is IN STOCK and available to buy now.
 If sold, you can order one on this site - just search flanged mace.

-This medieval sword scabbard is made to fit the Albion Templar sword.
+This medieval sword scabbard is made to fit the Albion Vassal sword.
 The scabbard is constructed from poplar and covered in veg tan leather.
-The scabbard is dyed red and the...
+The scabbard is dyed green and...